-Janssen Pharmaceuticals is one of the world's biggest drug companies, with revenues of $40.7bn in 2018.
+Janssen Pharmaceuticals is one of the world's biggest drug companies, with revenues of $42.2bn in 2019.
 However, the business is perhaps less well-known under its actual trading name as opposed to its parent company Johnson & Johnson, a world leader in diversified healthcare.
 Having operated for several years as various separate entities, J&J finally consolidated all its pharmaceutical businesses in 2011 under the Janssen name.
 It is the parent group's biggest division.
 Though it offers a wide-range of medicines, Janssen has comes to focus its attentions on six key sectors of which the most important are immunology, oncology and neuroscience.
-Its top-selling product for now is Remicade, a treatment for rheumatoid arthritis.
+Top-selling brand for the first time in 2019 was the anti-inflammatory drug Stelara.
+Sales jumped by 25% to $6.4bn.
+That put it ahead of Janssen's previous champion Remicade, another anti-inflammatory treatment.
 Janssen has rights in the US and selected other countries, but the product is handled by Merck in most of Europe.
-It contributed sales of $5.3bn to Janssen in 2018, though sales are in decline following patent expiry.
-Follow-up Simponi contributed a further $2.1bn.
-In 2019, Remicade is set to be overtaken as Janssen's top-seller by Stelara, a treatment for severe psoriasis.
-Its sales were almost $5.2bn in 2018.
-An even faster-growing drug is prostate cancer treatment Zytiga, sales of which soared 40% in 2018 to $3.5bn.
-Other blockbusters were anti-psychotic Invega ($2.9bn), Imbruvica for cancer ($2.6bn), anti-coagulant Xarelto ($2.5bn), Darzalex for myeloma ($2.0bn), HIV treatment Prezista ($2.0bn) and cancer drug Velcade ($1.1bn).
-Newest addition to the blockbuster collection was Opsumit for pulmonary hypertension.
-Sales almost doubled in 2018 to $1.2bn.
+However sales are now in decline as a result of patent expiry, slipping to $4.4bn.
+Follow-up drug Simponi contributed a further $2.2bn.
+Other key products are Imbruvica for cancer ($3.4bn), anti-psychotic Invega ($3.3bn), Darzalex for myeloma ($3.0bn), prostate cancer treatment Zytiga ($2.8bn), anti-coagulant Xarelto ($2.3bn), HIV treatment Prezista ($2.0bn) and Opsumit for pulmonary hypertension ($1.3bn).
+Newest addition to the blockbuster collection was Tremfya for severe psoriasis, which achieved blockbuster status for the first time in 2019 at just over $1.0bn.
+Janssen is just one of Johnson & Johnson's subsidiaries which is currently feeling the heat from consumer litigation.
+Durung 2019 it was obliged to defend lawsuits over opioid products and the anti-psychotic Risperdal.
 Jennifer Taubert is group EVP and worldwide chairman of Johnson & Johnson Pharmaceuticals.

 Capsule checked 30th September 2019